Skip to content

 Park with a field of grass covered in small purple flowers and several bare trees behind with a large beige stone manor behind that in Harrogate Yorkshire England

-Harrogate also makes for the perfect base for exploring the stunning landscapes of the Yorkshire Dales and quaintly preserved towns nearby.
+Harrogate also makes for the perfect base for exploring the stunning landscapes of the Yorkshire Dales.
 A little closer is the Nidderdale AONB and the bizarrely fascinating Brimham Rocks structures that have to be seen to be believed.
-And of course, no guide to Harrogate can be complete without a reference to tea.
-This is the home of the world-famous Yorkshire institution, Betty’s Tea Rooms, with its mouth-watering afternoon tea and cakes.
+And of course, Harrogate is also home to the world-famous Yorkshire institution, Betty’s Tea Rooms, with its mouth-watering afternoon tea and cakes.

 9. Yorkshire Dales